 Rhode Island Reds – Although these birds are known to be overall friendly, if given the chance to raise them as chicks, Rhode Island Reds will become the kindest and silliest pets for your family.
 We would advise, however, Rhode Island Red roosters may be territorial and defensive at times.

 We hope you find these tips helpful as you consider and or begin your backyard chicken-keeping journey!
-Have questions or comments regarding anything mentioned in this blog post?
+Have questions or comments regarding kids & chicken keeping?
 Please feel free to email us at email@example.com or give us a call at 877-741-2667.